dominicmytych/Chat-Login-Firebase/README.md

-# Weather App with Api
+# Chat app with Login / Registration

 ⚠️ There is a app preview, please wait for loading ⚠